How to apply

 If you've missed the opportunity to apply for a Laidlaw Scholarship, you may wish to apply for a York Futures Scholarship to support your personal and professional development.
 All full time undergraduate, integrated masters and postgraduate taught students are eligible to apply.
-Round 1 applications open Monday 4 October and close at 5pm on Monday 8 November 2021.
-Round 2 applications open Monday 21 March 2022 and closes at 5pm on Monday 25 April 2022.
+Round one applications open at 9am on Monday 3 October 2022 and close at 5pm on Monday 7 November 2022.
+Round 2 applications open at 9am on Monday 20 March 2023 and close at 5pm on 24 April 2023.

 The Laidlaw team will be in touch in due course.